 Submitting LaTeX Practice Assignment: After completing all tasks, re-share your Overleaf project with me via my university email address.
-If it does not let you re-share a project, please send me an email with the share link (with edit permission) to your project.
+If it does not let you re-share a project, please post a private message on Piazza with the share link (with edit permission) to your project.